 Buckwheat pillows’ filling isn’t as quiet as most most traditional pillows’.
 Buckwheat hulls make a gentle rustling sound when moved.
 Their rough edges brush against one another resulting in this sound.

 Some find this distracting.
 Those sensitive to noise usually adjust within a few nights.
 Most, myself included, aren’t bothered by it at all.
 In fact, some reviewers report that they find the sound soothing.

 It’s worth noting that the noise that buckwheat hulls make decreases over time as the hulls break in and their rough edges round off.
 After a few of months, some buckwheat pillows (depending on the type of hull filling used) become significantly quieter.

 They’re too firm for some.

 Too many people immediately disqualify all firm pillows.
 I suppose for good reason… most firm pillows are uncomfortable!
 That’s because most aren’t malleable or moldable.
 They’re filled with hard loafs of foam or latex.
-Or they’re stuffed tightly with feathers/down.
+Or they’re stuffed very tightly with feathers/down.
 These firm pillow types can’t be squished into that shape that just “feels right.”